Table of Contents

 Bonus Tips – Take Care of Your Physical and Mental Health

-You won’t be able to study properly if you are suffering in the health department.
-Therefore, taking care of your physical and mental health is crucial for academic success.
+You won’t be able to study properly if you have health problems.
+Therefore, adequate care of your physical and mental health is crucial for academic success.

 • Get enough sleep: Aim for 7-8 hours of sleep each night.

-• Exercise regularly: Exercise can help reduce stress and improve focus.
+• Exercise regularly: Exercise reduces stress and improves focus.

-• Eat a healthy diet: A healthy diet can help improve brain function.
+• Eat a healthy diet: A healthy diet improves brain function.

-• Take breaks: Taking breaks can help prevent burnout.
+• Take breaks: Take some timeouts to prevent burnout.

 Things You Should Avoid If You Want to Be a Topper